Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 And second, use those five-hour stretches to relax during the day!
 They’re as rare as can be, so the few times they happen should be cause for celebration, not worry that he won’t sleep well at night.
 And if I had to guess, he just might sleep even better at night because of that long stretch during the day.

 Bonus add-on: besides darkening curtains, add white noise to the room.
-Shushing sounds—from a fan, an app, or a white noise machine—will lull him to sleep much better than stark silence can.
-Plus, white noise will prevent startling noises in the rest of the house from waking him up prematurely.
+Shushing sounds—from a fan, an app, or a sound machine—will lull him to sleep much better than stark silence can.
+Plus, white noise will prevent startling, loud noise in the rest of the house from waking him up prematurely.

 6. Try anything and everything